andela-anwocha/BucketList-Api/README.md

 <h3>Overview</h3>

-eBucket is an API that lets you manage a bucket list.
+eBucket is an API that lets you manage bucket lists.
 A bucket list is simply a number of experiences or achievements that a person hopes to have or accomplish during their lifetime.